atharvakavitkar/github-issue-guide/README.md

 ## Features

 - Fetches GitHub issue details using the GitHub API
-- Generates step-by-step guidance for solving issues using Google's Generative AI (Gemini Pro)
+- Generates step-by-step guidance for solving issues using Google's Generative AI (Gemini 1.5Flash)
-- Provides clear instructions for novice GitHub users
+- Provides clear instructions for new and eager to contribute GitHub users

 ## Prerequisites